som-shahlab/femr/README.md

 # Set up environment variables
 #   Path to a folder containing your raw STARR-OMOP download, generated via `tools.stanford.download_bigquery.py`
 export OMOP_SOURCE=/path/to/omop/folder...
-#   Path to any arbitrary folder where you want to store your Piton extract
+#   Path to any arbitrary folder where you want to store your FEMR extract
-export EXTRACT_DESTINATION=/path/to/piton/extract/folder...
+export EXTRACT_DESTINATION=/path/to/femr/extract/folder...
-#   Path to any arbitrary folder where you want to store your Piton extract logs
+#   Path to any arbitrary folder where you want to store your FEMR extract logs
-export EXTRACT_LOGS=/path/to/piton/extract/logs...
+export EXTRACT_LOGS=/path/to/femr/extract/logs...

 # Do some data preprocessing with Stanford-specific helper scripts
 #   Extract data from flowsheets